oegea/passager-password-manager/backend/readme.md

 You can quickly build and run the backend docker image by:

-1. Clone the repository.
-2. Copy `.env_template` to `.env` and complete it with real configuration parameters.
+1. Copy the content of `.env_template` to a file named `.env` and complete it with real configuration parameters.
-3. Run `npm run build` to build the docker image.
-4. Run `npm run start` to start the docker container.
+2. Run `docker run -d --restart=always --env-file /path/to/your/.env -p 3001-3002:3001-3002 oriolegea/passager-backend:latest` to start the docker container.
+It will restart automatically in case something goes wrong and the app crashes.

 While the container is up, you will be able to access the service at `http://localhost:3001` (authentication service) and `http://localhost:3002` (documents service).